sabrineChe/documentation/docs/collection/implementation.rst

 ++++++++++++++++++++++
 3.2.1 Service Features
 ++++++++++++++++++++++
-The figure below includes the different service-level features this implementation offers.
+The table below includes the different service-level features this implementation offers.

 +--------------------------------------+
 | serviceFeatures                      |